 Distance: approx 70 miles or a driving time of 1hr 20mins

-If you ask almost anyone about the closest beach to Disney World, they’ll tell you Cocoa Beach.
+If you ask almost anyone about beaches near Disney World, they’ll tell you Cocoa Beach.
 This is the one the majority of the tourists flock to since it has almost everything most vacationers are looking for in a beach; stretches of golden sand with plenty of space for beach chairs and sun umbrellas, numerous beach bars and restaurants, and lots of places to buy souvenirs.
 Cocoa Beach is home to the Ron Jon Surf Shop flagship store, and standing at over 52,000 square feet, chances are you’ll find something to take your fancy; think everything from flip flops to beach towels to, of course, actual surfboards.
 The store is open 24 hours a day, and it’s worth a look even if you have no intention of buying anything.
 The beach also offers surfing lessons courtesy of the Ron Jon Surf School, where both kids and adults can take private or group lessons to learn how to catch a wave.
 Cocoa Beach definitely caters to tourists, so if you’re looking for a piece of natural Florida, this probably isn’t it – but with all the facilities and countless things to do, it is perfect for families who want everything right there in one place.

 Distance: approx 75 miles or a driving time of 1hr 35mins

 Pretty much everyone has heard of Daytona Beach, the ‘World Center of Racing’, where you can catch a NASCAR race at the world famous Daytona International Speedway.
-As another one of the closest beaches to Orlando, it is unsurprisingly another tourist haven, and the 23 miles of beachfront are lined with hotels, shops, restaurants and bars.
+As another one of the beaches near Orlando, it is unsurprisingly another tourist haven, and the 23 miles of beachfront are lined with hotels, shops, restaurants and bars.
 Daytona is famous for allowing cars to drive onto the beach; this is super convenient if you’re traveling with kids, since you’re not worried about hauling all of your stuff from a parking lot, but it’s also something to note for if you’re traveling with very little ones and you’re nervous about all those vehicles on the sand.
 There is plenty to see and do in Daytona, with beachfront splash pads for the kids, free summer concerts, entertainment along the boardwalk and pier, and pretty much every water activity you could want, from paddleboarding to scenic cruises.

 Distance: approx 90 miles or a driving time of 1hr 55mins

 Yet another beach close to Orlando, just in the opposite direction to Cocoa and Daytona, Clearwater is another popular choice.
 As a Central Florida local, Clearwater is one of my favorite nearby beaches.
 It’s a little bit further to drive to the Gulf Coast than to the Atlantic Coast, but I find the water to be much warmer, and the beaches to be a little less touristy.
 I think Clearwater is the perfect balance between having lots to do, and still being relatively quaint and natural.
 Just under two hours from Orlando and less than 30 minutes from Tampa, Clearwater is perfect for families.
 The waters of the Gulf and calm and quiet without the big waves you get on the Atlantic, meaning you’ll feel a lot safer with your little ones paddling around.
 The beaches have that gorgeous white sand that you want on a Florida beach, with plenty of places to rent beach chairs and sun shades, as well as water equipment like kayaks.
 Close to the beach you’ll find the Clearwater Marine Aquarium, home of Winter the dolphin (from the movie A Dolphin Tale); Winter was injured as a baby and had to have her tail amputated, making it unsafe for her to return to the wild.
 She now lives at the aquarium with other marine animals who are either being cared for in preparation for release, or will be living out the rest of the their days there for their own safety.
 My kids absolutely loved visiting the aquairum and meeting Winter and her friends, and still talk about going back to see her one day.
 You can read more about the Clearwater Marine Aquarium in my post or check out my video of the aquarium and nearby beach on my YouTube channel.
+If you want to visit a beach near Disney World but you’re worried the kids will be bored away from the theme parks, then this is a great option because there’s so much to do.

 Distance: approx 55 miles or a driving time of 1hr